tensorbase/tensorbase.github.io/_posts/2020-08-04-hello-base.md

 Today, I am pleased to announce the milestone 0 of TensorBase (called Base for short as following).

 Base is a modern engineering effort for building a high performance and cost-effective bigdata analytics infrastructure in an open source culture.

-Base is written in the Rust language and her friend C language.
+Base is written in the Rust language and its friend C language.

 ## Philosophy